-Gently spiced with coriander, cumin, smoked paprika and healing turmeric, this creamy, vegan, Easy Three Bean Curry can be whipped up in 20 minutes and is delicious served with some ready to serve rice.
+Gently spiced with coriander, cumin, smoked paprika and healing turmeric, this creamy, vegan, Easy Three Bean Curry can be whipped up in 20 minutes and is delicious served with rice or roti.

 Over the last week, spring sprung the heck out of Athens, GA, leaving us with summer-like temperatures!

 Even though it’s technically not summer yet, I figured temps in the 90s gave me the excuse to kick off summer early.

 And, I decided to get my summer celebrations started by taking a much needed reprieve from juggling those web development courses I was taking.

 With studying, working and cooking, I felt I was constantly in the fast lane.